arosenfeld2003/prompt_tuning_mini_tool/README.md

 # Prompt Wrangler CLI

 A command-line tool to interact with OpenAI's chat completion models for prompt engineering and structured data extraction (JSON).
-The goal is analyzing clinical notes from doctors requesting DME.
+The goal is analyzing clinical notes from doctors requesting DME. ~1 Hour Completion time.

 ## Approach